aarushjoglekar/aarushjoglekar/README.md

 ## Hi!
 I'm Aarush Joglekar 👋

-I am a freshman at Homestead High school.
+I am a sophmore at Homestead High school.
 I enjoy mobile and web development.
-Some of my hobbies include playing the piano and participating in piano competitions.
+Some of my hobbies include robotics, and playing the piano.
 Email me through the contact me section if you have questions.

 ## Skills